 Note: No photography allowed inside.
 They are serious about this.
 Just look and remember.

-This is the pub where J.R.R.
+The Eagle and Child (49 St Giles', OX1 3LU, 01865 302925) is the pub where J.R.R.
 Tolkien and C.S.
 Lewis met with the Inklings literary group on Tuesday lunchtimes.
 The Rabbit Room at the back has photos and memorabilia.
 It's touristy, yes, but it's also a genuinely good pub with decent food and Oxfordshire ales.

 What to Order: